Insurance & Savings Plans

 Taking care of your eyes is our top priority, which is why our stores accept most insurance and vision plans.
 If, however, you don’t see your vision plan listed, chances are we’ve got you covered.
-Call our store or visit us today to find out how we can help improve your vision.
+Learn more about Vision Insurance at Cohen’s Fashion Optical.

-Search for your store to see which vision plans are accepted.
+Find your nearest location and check their store page to see which vision plans they accept.

 Our team of experienced Optometrists will perform an eye exam to help detect changes in vision, as well as other underlying health issues.